TSiustis/Pollster/README.md

-# Pollster
-Simple poll maker
+Simple poll maker made using PHP for server-side